 Daniel has also worked in the Enforcement & Market Oversight division of the FCA where he:

-- Managed a wide caseload of contentious authorisations matters, including in relation to market significant high-profile firms.
+- Worked on contentious authorisations matters, including in relation to market significant high-profile firms.

 - Prepared representation before the Regulatory Decisions Committee (akin to the First-tier Tribunal in other jurisdictions) and the Upper Tribunal.